🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Zendesk wins on: Scale, AI features, enterprise compliance, app marketplace

-Help Scout wins on: Simpler pricing, cleaner interface, better for small teams
+Help Scout wins on: Simpler pricing, cleaner interface, better for small support teams

 Zendesk vs Zoho Desk